lionelblonde/sam-dac-pytorch/README.md

 PyTorch implementation (with up-to-date tooling) of the SAM / DAC algorithm, which are sample-efficient adversarial imitation learning techniques.

+While the previous versions were using an MPI-based distribution scheme, the current version aligns with the current practises consisting in using vectorized environments.

+The agents developed interface with environments using the Gymnasium API.
+As such, adapting the code to support non-addressed environments that follow this API should be automatic at best, and fairly straightforward at worst.
+No extension to other APIs is planned at this time.

 ## Dependencies

 ### Python